sense 1v

 Ha bramato il successo per tutta la vita.
 (Umberto Eco, Il nome della rosa)

-bramàre : to yearn
+bramare : to yearn

 bra||re : (accento grave)

-Indicative mood (Indicativo) of the verb bramàre
+indicativo bramare.
+Indicative mood of the verb bramare

 Tempo semplice